Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

 Poirot: "Of course it was.
 But it will take more than a serpent to interrupt the investigation of Hercule Poirot."

-The boat's manager enters the room and Poirot asks him to remove the cobra.
+The manager of the boat enters the room and Poirot asks him to remove the cobra.
 He says he has never seen such a reptile in a first class cabin, then walks to the railing of the ship and throws the dead snake overboard.

-Later after Poirot exposes the murderer, we learn that the snake was brought on the ship originally to kill someone else, but the plan was abandoned and the snake was then used to try to bump off Poirot.
+Later, after Poirot exposes the murderer, we learn that the snake was brought on the ship originally to kill someone else, but the plan was abandoned and the snake was then used to try to bump off Poirot.
+It makes sense that the killer would want to kill Poirot, who could expose him, but using a snake as a murder weapon is never a good idea.
+There is no snake in the novel this movie was based on, so the killer cobra and its attempt on Poirot's life are additions to the original plot.